gbonacini/nuclear_rng_generation3/README.md

 ![alt text](./screenshots/chamber_2.jpg "Chamber 2")
 ![alt text](./screenshots/assembly_1.jpg "Chamber 2")

 * A circuit to stabilize input voltage is required, I tested also with boards different from Pico having the same results: being the sensor sensible to rumor in the power supply, a filter is mandatory.
-Testing without filtering in power input, produced distorsions in the output.
+Testing without filtering in power input, produced distortions in the output.
 I implemented a filter using the specifications in Teviso's manuals and all problems disappeared.

 *  Datasheet tell us that at least 4V are required, so I opted for 5V and a small logic level converter to interface the sensor to Pico's 3V logic.
 This operation could be made with many different solution, I used my own.
 ![alt text](./screenshots/sensor.jpg "Test")